Sanchez042004/Heart-Diabetes-ML/README.md

 ## Disease Detection

-Utilizing the trained models, I implemented disease detection algorithms capable of accurately identifying heart diseases or diabetes based on new patient data.
+Using the trained models, disease detection algorithms were implemented capable of accurately identifying heart disease or diabetes based on new patient data.

 ```markdown
 Enter age: 30